katawful/kreative/ReadMe.md

 The rest of the options are optional, and simply present the defaults.
 For `integrations`, 'bufferline' is also supported if one uses it.

+### `render`
+When set to `true`, this will render your colors and highlight files to JSON upon a change to your colors table or if said rendering never happened.
+See [Colors](#color-rendering) section for more details.

 ## Function Calls
 There are 2 important function calls needed.
 The first is `require("kreative.color")["init-colors"](colors)`.
 This initializes Kreative with the colors you have picked.
 The second, `require("kreative.main").init(opts)` starts the colorscheme itself.
 Both functions should be passed their respective tables.